RaghavBansalCloud/cloud-engineering-projects/README.md

 # Raghav | Cloud Automation & DevOps Portfolio
-**5.10 Years of Experience in Cloud Operations & Reliability** [LinkedIn Profile](PASTE_YOUR_LINKEDIN_URL_HERE) | Gurgaon, India
+**6+ Years of Experience in Cloud Operations & Reliability Engineering** [LinkedIn Profile](PASTE_YOUR_LINKEDIN_URL_HERE) | Gurgaon, India

 ---

 ## 🌟 Professional Overview
-I am a Cloud Operations professional with over 5 years of experience specializing in high-availability production environments.
+I am a seasoned Cloud Operations professional with over 6 years of experience specializing in high-availability production environments.
 My expertise lies in maintaining system uptime and observability using enterprise tools like **Splunk** and **Dynatrace**.

 I am currently bridging the gap between Operations and DevOps by leveraging **Python** for cloud automation and **Kubernetes** for container orchestration to build scalable, self-healing infrastructures.